liontechnyc/Aquarius/README.md

 ![Aquarius Logo](assets/logo.png)

-> _A Typescript fork of Gatsby bootstrapped with frontend optimization tools for development and production._
+> _A Typescript fork of GatsbyJS bootstrapped with frontend optimization tools for development and production._

 ## 🚀 Quick Start